AhmedEmadElDeen/landing-page-project/README.md

 * This project is a process of turning a static landing webpage into a dynamically responsive and interactive webpage.

-* This project was accomplished throught the power of:
+* This project was accomplished with the following tools:
     * HTML
     * CSS
     * Javascript, for the most part.